mjit584/2020/content/pages/culture/index.md

 The economics of the industry are also particularly perilous.
 Ever since Belize’s cacao market earnestly began in 1977, when The Hershey Company acquired several hundred acres in the central part of the country, it has been racked by instability for both farmers and processors.

-Hershey entered Belize during a boom period-- that year prices peaked at over $5,700 a ton.
+Hershey entered Belize during a boom period — that year prices peaked at over $5,700 a ton.
 Over the next several years, the company expanded its reach in the country, and fostered the creation of new farms across the country.
 In the Toledo District alone, cacao farms increased from 237 acres in 1983 to more than a thousand at the turn of the decade.
 These farms, in turn, sold Hershey almost 32,000 pounds of cacao that year.

 But as Hershey and other companies were developing their farms, the price of cacao began to drop.
-In 1993, the company exited Belize—the global price of cacao had plummeted more than 64% in nine years.
+In 1993, the company exited Belize — the global price of cacao had plummeted more than 64% in nine years.
 (Representatives for Hershey did not respond to a request to comment on this story.)

 In 1994, Green and Black’s, a British fine chocolate company, began purchasing beans from the country with the help of the Toledo Cacao Growers Association, a nonprofit created to improve the living standard of its members.
 In the next seven years, the association exported approximately 20 tons of cacao beans annually from more than 200 small farmers.